dipdup-io/dipdup/config-reference/package.md

 DipDup will search for a module named `my_module_name` in **`PYTHONPATH`**

-This allows to decouple DipDup configuration file from the indexer implementation and gives more flexibility in managing the source code.
+This field allows to decouple DipDup configuration file from the indexer implementation and gives more flexibility in managing the source code.

 ## Package structure

+> 🚧 **UNDER CONSTRUCTION**
+>
+> This page or paragraph is yet to be written.
+Come back later.

-DipDup expects a certain folder structure of the package — this is a framework requirement.
+DipDup expects an exact structure of the package — this is a framework requirement.

 ```bash
 my_module_name/